 - One mission involves doing these.
 They all turn out to be crass come on/rejection exchanges, and the spies are apologetic for even saying their parts of it.

 - It is 1960's Britain.
 Mr. Smith is one of the biggest sources of this in the first game, and the aforementioned Spy Speak and lady-themed Shoe Phone gadgets are clearly attempts to haze the girl (although they wind up embarrassing the informants more than Cate), and she puts the gadgets to very good use.

 - Not so much in the sequel, since she proved herself in the original, but you do get the American general talking down to her and making clumsy passes.

 - Stealth-Based Mission: Not so much an Unexpected Gameplay Change given that Cate's supposed to be a spy, except the unforgiving nature of them (i.e. in some missions you fail if you're so much as seen) in the first game turned them almost into puzzles, and the closest thing the games had to a Scrappy Level.

 - Stealth Escort Mission: In the very first mission in the original game, you have to snipe numerous assassins targeting a VIP without the VIP noticing you or them.
-The latter requirement is made quite easy by the fact that he is a self-important Upper-Class Twit with zero awareness of anything that doesn't serve his immediate satisfaction.
+The latter requirement is made quite easy by the fact that he is a self-important Upper-Class Twit with zero awareness of anything that doesn't serve his immediate satisfaction, and also stone deaf.